-It is recommended that you read the Release Notes before beginning any software installation procedure.
+It is recommended that you read the Release Notes before beginning any software installation procedure, particularly the Installation and Hardware chapters.
 The Release Notes describe important changes to the software, firmware, and hardware that are not covered in standard documentation.
 This information might be required for a successful installation.

-The Release Notes also provide descriptions of features that are new to Version 5.0 of the operating system or have changed significantly from previous releases.
+The Release Notes also describe new features of the Version 5.0A operating system or features that have changed significantly from previous releases.